yes, I've gone and done it.

 You can't always get what you want.

-But then again, if you try sometime . . .
+But if you try sometime . . .

 I have many friends (and a few family members) that have not yet heard my cockamamie story (and therefore have remained my friends and family members).
 Nevertheless, I finally decided it was time to capture the precious memoir for all time on paper (and screen and possibly google glass).